xyb3rt/sxiv/README.md

 -----
 sxiv supports the following command-line options:

     -d           scale all images to 100%, but fit large images into window -f           start in fullscreen mode
+    -g GEOMETRY  set window position and size
+                 (see section GEOMETRY SPECIFICATIONS of X(7))
-    -p       pixelize, i.e. turn off image anti-aliasing -s       scale all images to fit into window
-    -v       print version information and exit
+    -p           pixelize, i.e. turn off image anti-aliasing -s           scale all images to fit into window -v           print version information and exit
     -W           enable printing of warnings
-    -w WIDTHxHEIGHT
-             set window width to WIDTH and height to HEIGHT (if HEIGHT is omitted, height is also set to WIDTH) -Z       same as `-z 100'
+    -Z           same as `-z 100'
     -z ZOOM      scale all images to current zoom level, use ZOOM at startup

 Use the following keys to control sxiv: